b1ndark/project4/README.md

 - #### Home Page

   - The User is presented with a welcoming message and a few basic rules.
-  - Within the context there is also direct links to signup, sigin and contact pages.
+  - Within the context there is also direct links to signup, sign in and contact pages.
   - It is presented with a blue Honda civic Type R in the background.

     ![image](assets/readme/features/home_page.webp)

 - #### Contact Page

-  - The User will be presented with a form to fill incase in need of conatcting the support for any reason/mather.
+  - The User will be presented with a form to fill in case in need of contacting the support for any reason/matter.
-  - If Submited the User will get a notification.
+  - If Submitted the User will get a notification.

     ![image](assets/readme/features/contact_page.webp)
     ![image](assets/readme/features/contact_form_notification.webp)